ben-grande/qusal/salt/sys-audio/README.md

 ### Audio control

-The qube `disp-sys-audio` will be used for audio capabilities for speakers and microphone, with builtin modules, Jack port or Bluetooth.
+The qube `disp-sys-audio` will be used for audio capabilities for speakers and microphones, with builtin modules, Jack port, USB or Bluetooth.
 You are be able to control the volume via the volume icon that appears on the system tray.

 Audio control basics: